Curriculum Guide – Mystery of the Eagle’s Nest

 *** Make a list of all the dangers to eagles. (i.e. raccoons, wind turbines, lead sinkers, humans) Make another list of the ways humans are helping them. (rehabilitation centers, banning lead sinkers, educating people on them) Compare and contrast your lists.
 Use rehabilitation organizations such as Avian Haven to help you.

 *** In the spring, you can watch nesting eagles live on an eagle cam!
-Maine Eaglecam1 and Minnesota Bound: Live Eagle Cam are two I frequently used in my research.
+One of our classroom favorites is Friends of Big Bear Valley Live Eagle Cam: Jackie and Shadow.
 It isn’t springtime?
 No worries!
 They have videos of past nesting eagles on their site.

 *** In this book, Cooper and Packrat watch a raven dive bomb the eagle’s nest.
 How can this be?
 Isn’t the raven a smaller bird?
 Not as fierce as an eagle?
 Compare and contrast information about Ravens and Eagles using a Venn Diagram.
 We directed students to the appropriate information websites using QR codes to make it more interactive and fun.